 How to Celebrate a Japanese Birthday – Japan vs The West

-Modern Japanese birthday celebration is rather similar to Western-style celebrations (since that’s where it was borrowed from).
+In modern Japan, the Japanese celebrate birthdays in a rather similar way to Western-style celebrations (since that’s where it was borrowed from).
 There is always a birthday cake with candles at a 1:1 ratio, matching the age of the birthday celebrant.

 There are also some notable differences between the two birthday cultures, though.
 Firstly, the Japanese have what is considered to be the proper cake for birthdays – usually some form of strawberry shortcake.
 Anything else just wouldn’t be appropriate!

-Also, somewhat surprisingly, adult birthday celebrations usually don’t take place on the actual birth date!
+Also, somewhat surprisingly, celebrations for adult birthdays usually don’t take place on the actual birthday!
 It is presumed in Japan that someone might wish to spend their birthday with their significant other (if they have one), so the big celebration happens a few days before or afterward.